 Year 12 Arts and Humanities Summer Residential

-Pembroke is excited to be hosting a Summer Residential in 2019, following the success of our first Summer Residential in 2018, for students in year 12 who are considering studying a course within the arts or humanities.
+Pembroke is excited to be hosting a Summer Residential in 2020, following the success of our Summer Residential events in 2018 & 2019, for students in year 12 who are considering studying a course within the arts or humanities.
 This residential will provide successful applicants with the opportunity to explore a number of subjects in more depth, as well as get a taste of life at Cambridge, stay in College owned accommodation and meet current students and staff.
 We hope that students who participate will get a real taste of university life, and a better understanding of what they can do now to prepare themselves for this step.
 The residential will also include participation in one of the University of Cambridge’s Open Days.

 This summer school is relevant to anyone considering one of the following courses that Cambridge offers: Anglo-Saxon, Norse, and Celtic; Archeology; Asian and Middle Eastern Studies; Classics; Education; English; History; History and Modern Languages; History and Politics; History of Art; Human, Social, and Political Sciences; Geography; Law; Philosophy; Theology, Religion, and Philosophy of Religion.

 A full list of Cambridge’s undergraduate degrees can be found on the Cambridge website.

 Applications for 2020 will open soon and more information may be found on this page in due course.

 Due to the limited number of spaces on this programme (30), applications are likely to be highly competitive.
 We will also ask for parental/carer permissions, and a reference from one of your teachers.
 To apply, you will need to complete an online form, with the closing date being 08:00 on Monday 4th May, 2020.
 This form will also give you the opportunity to be considered for other, relevant residentials that may be taking place at other Cambridge Colleges.